mewrev/inject/README.md

 5. Execute the `DllMain` function of `d.dll`.
 6. Resume execution of `a.exe`.

+## Credits

+Inject was greatly inspired by Risc's use of DLL-injection in [diablo-improvements](https://github.com/r1sc/diablo-improvements).

 ## Public domain

 The source code and any original content of this repository is hereby released into the [public domain].